ivandroid/ionic-letter-avatar-selector/README.md

 Ionic View ID: d5a27312

-This plugin provides letter avatars for list items and multiple list item selection similar to android gmail app.
+This plugin provides letter avatars for list items and multiple list item selection similar to Android gmail app.
 It can be integrated into your ionic 1.x app using the `ion-item` directive.
 By default the item selection functionality is enabled on Android.

 ## Short demo